How to make pink?

 The reds are:

 - Cadmium Red Light (Golden Acrylics)

 - Alizarin Crimson (Hue) – Golden Acrylics

-Pro Tip: If you are experimenting with a limited palette a good complementary colour for this is cadmium yellow light, they make some lovely tones mixed together, alot nicer than you actually think they would be.
+Pro Tip: If you are experimenting with a limited palette, a good complementary colour for this is Cadmium Yellow Light, they make some lovely tones mixed, a lot nicer than you actually think they would be.

 If you understand the basics of colour bias then you could skip to 1 minute into the video where I start mixing the purples.

 Before that, I briefly explain the colour bias of the two blues.

 If you’s like to learn more about mixing thr perfect pink (alongside all the other colours!) you might enjoy my Beginners Colour Mixing Course